McDonald’s cult classic, the McRib, is coming back

 While most McDonald’s had reopened by July after closures forced by the virus outbreak in the spring, many could only operate drive-thrus, or open dining rooms with limited seating capacity.

-McDonald’s plans to close 200 U.S. restaurants this year, about half of which are low-volume locations in Walmart stores.
+The Chicago company plans to close 200 U.S. restaurants this year, about half of which are low-volume locations in Walmart stores.

 When it released second-quarter earnings in July showing a 68% decline in net income, the world’s largest burger chain said it would spend more than $200 million to support franchisee marketing during the second quarter in a bid to get customers back.